wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/microsoft-cloud-app-security-power-automate/includes/3-create-custom-flows.md

 ## Explore custom flows

+You can explore Power Automate now using the following interactive guide to simulate the creation of a custom flow.

+Click on the image to get started.

 [![Automate alerts management with Microsoft Power Automate and Cloud App Security](../media/power-automate-custom-flow.png)](https://aka.ms/Automate_alerts-management_with-Microsoft-Power-Automate_and-Cloud-App-Security)

 Be sure to click the full-screen option in the video player.
 When you're done, use the **Back** arrow in your browser to come back to this page.